cliffordp/tk-event-weather/readme.txt

 * You'll need to register for a free [Dark Sky API key](https://darksky.net/dev/)
 * Quote from Dark Sky's website, as of March 31, 2020:
   * **Our API service for existing customers is not changing today, but we will no longer accept new signups.
 The API will continue to function through the end of 2021.**
-  * We are looking into an alternative weather API to easily replace the Dark Sky integration so new users can keep using this plugin.
-* As of October 2016, Dark Sky allows up to 1,000 free API calls per day.
-The cost for additional API calls is $0.0001 per API call (or $1 per 10,000 requests).
-* You'll need to enter your billing information at Dark Sky if you want to ensure your API access isn't cut off after 1,000 API calls per day.
+* **We're planning to eventually implement [ClimaCell](https://www.climacell.co/) as a weather provider replacement, which is very comparable to the Dark Sky service.**
 * If you're out of API calls for the day and you haven't entered billing information, the plugin will "fail gracefully" (does not display errors to non-Administrators).
-* You can check the [Dark Sky API's Status Updates](https://status.darksky.net/) to read its news.
-* The [Dark Sky Terms of Use](https://darksky.net/dev/docs/terms) states, "You agree that any application or service which incorporates data obtained from the Service shall prominently display the message "Powered by Dark Sky" in a legible manner near the data or any information derived from any data from the Service.
-This message must, if possible, open a link to [https://darksky.net/poweredby/](https://darksky.net/poweredby/) when clicked or touched."
-* This plugin's output will automatically add a compliant link; however, there is a setting to disable outputting this link.
-This is because your site may not be a "public or user-facing application" (although it probably is) or because you've emailed to the address in their Terms of Use to request (and have been approved for) their extremely-affordable *white-label* account.
-* This plugin and its author are not affiliated with or endorsed by The Dark Sky Company, LLC or any of the other plugins mentioned (including ones for which an add-on is available).
+* This plugin and its author are not affiliated with or endorsed by The Dark Sky Company, LLC, ClimaCell, Inc., or any of the other plugins mentioned (including ones for which an add-on is available).
 * This plugin utilizes [Freemius](https://freemius.com/wordpress/).
 All data collected via Freemius will be available to both Freemius and this plugin's author to be used in responsible ways.
 By opting-in to Freemius, you'll help us learn how we can make this plugin better and possibly communicate with you regarding the plugin's development.
-* This plugin may contain affiliate links.
+* This plugin's description and code may contain affiliate links.

 = Support Me =
 * [Leave a great review](https://wordpress.org/support/view/plugin-reviews/tk-event-weather?rate=5#postform)